lixiljp/qemu_docker_on_mac_m1/README.md

 docker build -t schickling/mailcatcher:latest
 ```

+### Share folder

 By default, the share folder path is `/Users/YourUsername`, the qemu instance will use exactly same path to ensure docker and docker-compose can read files without path mapping, but that also mean docker and docker-compose can't access files outside of `/Users/YourUsername`, for example, if you checkout a repository to `/tmp` and trying to use docker inside `/tmp/RepositoryName`, it won't work.

 Share `/Users/YourUsername` to the qemu instance maybe "insecure" if you want to run untrusted application inside it, you can modify the path in `~/.qemu/ubuntu/startup.sh` to something like `/Users/YourUsername/Projects`, you will also need to modify `/etc/fstab` inside the qemu instance.

 Samba doesn't support symlink, if you use `npm install` under share folder it will fail, you can pass `--no-bin-links` to npm install, or you can use volume for `node_modules` (recommended).
 File locking also won't work, if you want the application use a presistent sqlite db, you need to use volume to store the sqlite db file.

+### File change notification

 File change notification does not work for share folder, if you want your application reload automatically when file changed inside share folder, you need to enable pooling support, for example:

 - nodemon: use `nodemon -L app.js`
 - nuxtjs: set `watchers` property in `nuxt.config.js`, see [here](https://nuxtjs.org/docs/configuration-glossary/configuration-watchers) and [here](https://github.com/paulmillr/chokidar#api)
 - flask: pooling is enabled by default

+### Troubleshooting

+- Stuck at EFI screen after upgraded kernel:
+    - Kernel newer than `5.4.0-100` is not able to boot on qemu 6.1.0, please upgrade to qemu 6.2.0

 ## License